0glabs/0g-storage-node/docs/introduction.md

 For Conflux eSpace node, the test framework will automatically compile the binary at runtime, and copy the binary to `tests/tmp` folder.
 For BSC node, the test framework will automatically download the latest version binary from [github](https://github.com/bnb-chain/bsc/releases) to `tests/tmp` folder.

-Alternatively, you could also manually copy specific versoin binaries (conflux or geth) to the `tests/tmp` folder.
+Alternatively, you could also manually copy specific version binaries (conflux or geth) to the `tests/tmp` folder.
 Note, do **NOT** copy released conflux binary on github, since block height of some CIPs are hardcoded.

 For testing, it's also dependent on the following repos: